janerikcarlsen/fpl-cli/CONTRIBUTING.md

 * `fpl configure`

 # Testing and style guides
 * Unit tests are located in `tests/unit` folder, functional tests are located in `tests/functional` folder.
-(Still more work to be done here.)
-* The intention is for the code base to be compliant with flake8 (Still more work to be done here.)
+* The intention is for the code base to be compliant with flake8 with default configuration.

 # Submitting a Pull Request
 * Submit a Pull Request from your fork to the master branch of this repository.